LiFePO4 Lithium Iron Phosphate battery basics

 • When the charging voltage is removed, the charged voltage will quickly settle to about 3.4V per cell or 13.6V for 4 series cells.

 • Lower voltage than 2.5V per cell/10V per 4 series cells, may damage the battery.
+To stay safe, it’s typically best to stop discharging LiFePO4 (and even li ion and LiPO) when any cells reach 3V.

-• Float: LiFePO4 doesn’t need float, but many chargers that also charge lead acid batteries will have a float setting.
+• Float: LiFePO4 doesn’t need float.
+But. many chargers that also charge lead acid batteries will have a float setting.
 It is a voltage that the charger will hold the battery to after the battery was considered fully charged.
 LiFePO4 batteries hold their fully charged voltage for a long time.
 You can set the float voltage to that voltage.
-Lead acid does not hold it’s voltage and charge over time, so a charger will keep it toped off.

 Upcoming topics: